Formatting & Submitting your Thesis

 Students are responsible for preparing theses in proper format (traditional or non-traditional), which is of high quality and free of grammatical and typing errors.
 Guidelines on thesis format are detailed and should be carefully followed.
 Students are urged to print current manuscript guidelines and forms and consult manuscript templates.
 They should also consider consulting with Mayra Estrada, the Graduate Studies manuscript reviewer.
 A “Preparing Your Manuscript” tutorial is available online through Graduate Studies, and thesis formatting workshops are also offered each semester.

-Plan I master’s students must electronically submit their theses within ninety (90) days of passing the final examination for the thesis.
+After passing the dissertation defense, Plan I master's students must electronically submit their theses within ninety (90) days or by the term graduation deadline, whichever comes first.
 If theses are not submitted within that time, students must schedule and complete a second final examination for the thesis.
 In all cases the results of the thesis defense must be submitted to Graduate Studies no later than two weeks after the announced date of the thesis defense.